GoFigr/gofigR/README.md

 # gofigR

 gofigR is the R client for <https://gofigr.io>, a zero-effort reproducibility engine.
-It works with any R library which outputs to R graphics devices, but automatic figure detection and publishing is currently limited to ggplot.
+It works with any R library which outputs to R graphics devices, with automatic publishing for `ggplot`.

 ## Compatibility